-The DD4T community has worked closely with SDL to combine the flexibility of Dynamic Delivery for Tridion (DD4T) with the ease-of-use of Digital Experience Accelerator (DXA) to launch DXA 2.0.
+The DD4T community has worked closely with RWS to combine the flexibility of Dynamic Delivery for Tridion (DD4T) with the ease-of-use of Digital Experience Accelerator (DXA) to launch DXA 2.0.
 By combining the best aspects of DD4T and DXA, DXA 2.0 provides high scalability and substantial performance improvements over previous versions of both frameworks.

-DXA 2.0 introduces the model service as a part of the SDL Web Content Delivery microservice.
+DXA 2.0 introduces the model service as a part of the RWS Web Content Delivery microservice.
 This model service acts as a bridge between the DD4T data model, the DXA 1.x data model, and the new DXA 2.0 data model.
 This means that DXA 2.0 can consume both the old style DD4T published content and the new DXA 2.0 published content.
-In addition, it also significantly improves the performance by reducing the number of round trips needed by the web application to the SDL Web Content Delivery Data Store.
+In addition, it also significantly improves the performance by reducing the number of round trips needed by the web application to the RWS Web Content Delivery Data Store.
 The model service resolves component links to URLs, loads dynamic component presentations, etc., all of which makes is markedly faster than the previous versions of DXA.

 DXA 2.0 is also more lightweight and streamlined, as it returns the Component Presentations and Pages in JSON format.

 The community made a major change in the DXA architecture to make it clean, simple and more performance oriented.
 The community replaced the DD4T Data model and DXA domain model with R2 Data Model which is more abstract and much closer to the strongly typed View Models.

 This strongly typed view model is simple and straight-forward as compared to the semantic model mapping in DD4T which is much closer to the TCM domain model.

 DXA 2.0 Advantages & Features

 Below is an overview of the many new features included in DXA 2.0.